Climate change in Cambodia

-Climate change in Cambodia presents major challenges for the country.
 Cambodia is highly vulnerable to the effects of climate change.
 Extreme weather events will occur more frequently; this includes floods, which already affect 90,000 residents annually, and heatwaves, with Cambodia already having one of the highest temperatures of the world.
 The temperature has increased since the 1960s by 0.18 °C per decade.
 It had the 7th lowest CO_{2} emissions in Asia in 2019.

 Climate change is leading to increased drought in Cambodia, which is having major impacts on the Tonlé Sap and Mekong deltas.
 These water systems are highly important for water, agriculture and fishing in the country.
 Cambodia's population is impacted by increasing floods, tropical cyclones and waterborne diseases, and is highly vulnerable due to its high rate of poverty.

 Greenhouse gas emissions

 In 2020 Cambodia reported 15.33 mt in CO_{2} emissions and is responsible for 0.04% in 2019 and cumulatively 0.01% of worldwide CO_{2} emissions.
 The per capita CO_{2} emissions in 2019 were 0.97t since 2013 a big increase in CO_{2} emissions was observed with an increase of 192.69% between 2013 and 2019.
 143.84 mt of CO_{2} emissions have been emitted between 1751 and 2019.